-Tap the location icon at the top of the screen (between the Program and Pad fields) to open the Edit Zones window, which is a feature for drum programs and clip programs.
+Tap the location icon at the top of the screen to open the Edit Zones window, which is a feature for drum programs and clip programs.
 This window displays an overview of any selected pads.
 Use the Mode selector to set how the selected pads will be edited: